1893 CE V.R. Gandhi at World’s Parliament of Religions

 1993 CE – Present Jainism on the Internet

 The Jain Bulletin Board System was launched on the Internet in 1993 to provide online information about Jainism.
-Jain presence online only continued to expand during the following decades, connecting Jains around the world, but also providing a platform through which American Jains and Jains in America to engage with one another and with the wider American community.
+Jain presence online only continued to expand during the following decades, connecting Jains around the world, but also providing a platform for American Jains and Jains in America to engage with one another and with the wider American community.

 2001 CE 9/11 Attacks Cause Backlash Against Muslims and Those who “look Muslim”

-While many Muslims were often the target of post-9/11 hate crimes, those who happened to “look Muslim”, including individuals of South Asian and Arab descent, were “accidental” victims.
+While many Muslims were often the target of post-9/11 hate crimes, those who happened to “look Muslim,” including individuals of South Asian and Arab descent, were “accidental” victims.
 Along with many communities whose members fit a similar racial profile, Jains collaborated to clarify their religious and cultural traditions to an American audience.

 2010 CE Growth and Expansion of Jain Communities

 The Jain community of Boston, among others throughout the U.S., experienced so much growth that a larger building was required for the Jain Center of Greater Boston (JCGB).
 In 2010, community members processed through the suburban streets of Norwood, moving to a former synagogue that now houses classrooms for Jain education, a large event space, and a purpose-remodeled temple.
 The center in Norwood now boasts a membership of several hundred individuals, many of whom are families and whose parents were among the founding members of the community.
 The growth and formalized establishment of Jains in the U.S. is visible through much of the U.S., though it is especially apparent in such national groups as JAINA and the conferences, youth programs, and scholarships that are overseen by the Association.